Fat Tuesday in New Orleans

 - On Mardi Gras Day, or Fat Tuesday, the Krewe of Zulu parade kicks off the festivities bright and early.
 Zulu highlights African American culture and is known for its costumes and decorated coconut throws.
 Catch a coconut of your own and you'll be quite popular among the crowd!

-Second lines are processions down the street lead by jazz bands.
+Second lines are street processions led by jazz bands.

-Mardi Gras Indians are a staple of Carnival traditions.
+Mardi Gras Indians are a staple of Carnival.

-High school and college marching bands and dance teams prep all year for parade performances.
+High school and college marching bands prepare all year for parades.

-To fully embrace the spirit of Mardi Gras in New Orleans, you'll want to go beyond parades and experience the cultural events that showcase the city's musical and artistic heritage.
-Jazz music, which was born in New Orleans, takes center stage during Mardi Gras.
-Brass bands, with their lively tunes and energy, create an atmosphere that compels even the shyest of souls to join the revelry.
+To fully embrace the spirit of Mardi Gras in New Orleans, you'll want to go beyond the parades and traditional Mardi Gras tunes and experience the cultural events that showcase the city's musical and artistic heritage.
+Jazz music, which was born in New Orleans, takes center stage during Mardi Gras, with lively brass bands creating an atmosphere that compels even the most reserved souls to join the revelry.

-Mardi Gras krewes are the backbone of Carnival.
-Krewes are social organizations that orchestrate the parades, events and festivities.
-Each krewe boasts its unique identity, complete with its own theme, emblem and insignia.
-These groups invest months of meticulous planning, designing breathtaking floats that showcase elaborate visual effects and animations.
+Mardi Gras krewes are the backbone of Carnival, social organizations that put on the parades and festivities that make up Mardi Gras.
+Each krewe has its own identity, complete with a theme and insignia.
+These groups invest months of meticulous planning, designing breathtaking floats with elaborate visual effects and decorating sought-after throws.

-To put it simply: Parade throws are the must-have item on everyone's list during Mardi Gras.
-Throws are just that — items that are thrown off the floats to the crowd.
-They can include beads, doubloons and trinkets, or even sustainable items like kitchen utensils, coffee beans and seasonings.
-Many krewes are recognized for their specialty throws: The Krewe of Muses is known for their glittered, decorative high-heel throws, the krewes of Endymion and Bacchus for their light-up throws and the Krewe of Tucks for their bedazzled plungers (yes, you read that right).
+Parade throws are just that — items that krewe members throw off their floats to parade-goers.
+Throws can include beads, doubloons and trinkets, or even sustainable items like kitchen utensils, coffee beans and seasonings.
+Many krewes are known for their signature throws: The Krewe of Muses is known for its glittered high-heel shoes, the krewes of Endymion and Bacchus for their light-up throws, and the Krewe of Tucks for bedazzled plungers (yes, you read that right).

-You will also see Mardi Gras Indians, which are vibrant and elaborate groups that pay homage to the city's Native American and African roots.
-These tribes, known for their dazzling costumes and powerful chants, offer a glimpse into the significance of the African American and Native American community in local culture.
+Also during Carnival, you might see Mardi Gras Indians, which are vibrant groups that pay homage to the city's Native American and African American roots.
+These tribes, known for their feathered, beaded costumes and powerful chants, offer a glimpse into the significance of Louisiana's diverse Indigenous communities.

 For those eager to immerse themselves in Mardi Gras, planning is key to making the most of this extraordinary experience.

-To get the full Mardi Gras experience in New Orleans, it's worth delving beyond the well-known parades and events.
-Seek out the hidden gems — lesser-known parades that often embody a more grassroots, community-driven spirit, like Krewe of Red Beans or Krewe de Vieux.
-These smaller parades provide a unique opportunity to interact with locals and experience authentic traditions.
+- Seek out the hidden gems.
+These lesser-known parades often embody a more grassroots, community-driven spirit, like Krewe of Red Beans or Krewe du Vieux.
+These smaller parades provide an opportunity to interact with locals and experience authentic traditions.

-No visit to New Orleans is complete without indulging in its renowned culinary offerings.
-While beignets and po'boys are staples, Mardi Gras adds its own culinary delights to the mix.
-King Cakes dominate bakery shelves, while traditional dishes like gumbo and jambalaya warm the soul during the cool evening parades.
+No visit to New Orleans is complete without indulging in its unique culinary experiences.
+While beignets and po'boys are staples year-round, Mardi Gras adds its own culinary delights to the mix.
+King cakes dominate bakery shelves, while savory dishes like gumbo and jambalaya keep you warm during the cool evening parades.

-Can't miss attractions: Whether you visit during the Carnival season or at any point throughout the year, there are countless opportunities to learn about the history and customs of Mardi Gras.
-We recommend that you check out Mardi Gras World, The Presbytere, the Backstreet Cultural Museum and the Mardi Gras Museum of Costumes and Culture, and you'll be a Mardi Gras expert in no time!
+As for can't-miss attractions, there are countless opportunities to learn about the history and customs of Mardi Gras.
+Check out Mardi Gras World, the Presbytère, the Backstreet Cultural Museum and the Mardi Gras Museum of Costumes and Culture, and you'll be a Mardi Gras expert in no time!